scipy-conference/scipy_proceedings/papers/bradley_dice/36_bradley_dice.rst

 .. class:: abstract

 The ``freud`` Python library analyzes particle data output from molecular dynamics simulations.
-The library's design and its various high-performance methods make it a powerful tool for various modern applications.
+The library's design and its variety of high-performance methods make it a powerful tool for many modern applications.
 In particular, ``freud`` can be used as part of the data generation pipeline for machine learning algorithms for analyzing particle simulations, and it can be easily integrated with various simulation visualization tools for simultaneous visualization and real-time analysis.
 Here, we present numerous examples both of using ``freud`` to analyze nano-scale particle systems by coupling traditional simulational analyses to machine learning libraries and of visualizing per-particle quantities calculated by ``freud`` analysis methods.
-We include code and various examples of this visualization, showing that in general the introduction of ``freud`` into existing ML and visualization pipelines is smooth and unintrusive.
+We include code and examples of this visualization, showing that in general the introduction of ``freud`` into existing ML and visualization workflows is smooth and unintrusive.
 We demonstrate that among Python packages used in the computational molecular sciences, ``freud`` offers a unique set of analysis methods with efficient computations and seamless coupling into powerful data analysis pipelines.

 .. class:: keywords